tfortunato/handsfree.js/README.md

   // Plugins are called alphabetically - to make a plugin load before another prefix it with a number
   name: '',

+  // Set to true to have this plugin disabled by default
+  _isDisabled: false,

   // Called once when the use method is called and after the plugin is added to the instance
   onUse: () => {},